imsmith/imsmith.github.io/_posts/2015-05-08-network-liberty-rant.md

 ---
 layout: post
-title: 'The network isn't a monolith.  it is an organism'
+title: 'The network isn't a monolith, it is an organism'
 date: '2014-12-31 00:00Z'
 categories: post
 ---
-# The network isn't a monolith.  it is an organism.
+# The network isn't a monolith, it is an organism.

 It shouldn't be owned by a single entity.